frxstrem/jjay/README.md

 f(5) // = 8
 ```

-### Operators
+### Binary operators

-Operators are implemented as built-in functions.
+Most operators are implemented as built-in functions.

 jjay has the following arithmetic operators: